tcoulter/jockeyjs/README.md

 ========

 JockeyJS is a dual-iOS and Android library that facilitates two-way communication between native applications and JavaScript apps running inside them.
-It also supports communication between apps running other apps in an iframe.
+It also supports communication between iframes running inside a webview.

 <img src="example.png" height="521px" width="277px" />